tiacsys/bridle/README.md

 ```

 As well we will found the Zephyr core source code in the ``zephyr`` folder
-and the Li-Pro.Net bridle source code in the ``bridle`` folder.
-To complete
+and the Bridle source code in the ``bridle`` folder.
+To complete the setup,
-the setup, we need to extend our Python virtual environment with all the
+we need to extend our Python virtual environment with all the packages that
-packages that are required by Zephyr and Li-Pro.Net bridle itself, type in:
+are required by Zephyr and Bridle itself, type in:

 ```bash
 pip install --upgrade --requirement zephyr/scripts/requirements.txt